Laravel-Backpack/docs/6.x/getting-started-crud-operations.md

 - **Create** - using a create form (aka "*add form*")
 - **List** - using AJAX DataTables (aka "*list view*", aka "*table view*")
 - **Update** - using an update form (aka "*edit form*")
 - **Delete** - using a *button* in the *list view*
 - **Show** - using a *button* in the *list view*

 These are the basic operations an admin can execute on an Eloquent model, thanks to Backpack.
 We do have additional operations (Reorder, Revisions, Clone, BulkDelete, BulkClone), and you can easily _create a custom operation_, but let's not get ahead of ourselves.
-Baby steps. **Let's go through the most important features of the operations you'll be using _all the time_: ListEntries, Create and Update**.
+Baby steps. **Let's go through the most important features of the operations you'll be using _all the time_: List, Create and Update**.

 <a name="create-and-update-operations"></a>
 ## Create & Update Operations